MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex4_message_encryption.md

 You've successfully disabled social identity providers, helping ensure that encrypted emails from Contoso can only be opened using Microsoft accounts or one-time passcodes—improving control over sensitive message access.

-## Task 3 – Test default branding template
+## Task 3 – Validate default branding behavior

 You must confirm that no social IDs dialog is displayed for external recipients when receiving a message protected with Office 365 Message Encryption from users of your tenant and they need to use the OTP at any time accessing the encrypted content.